 The City of Portland ensures meaningful access to city programs, services, and activities to comply with Civil Rights Title VI and ADA Title II laws and reasonably provides translation, interpretation, modifications, accommodations, alternative formats, auxiliary aids, and services.

-Providing our staff with notification of your needs at least five (5) business days prior to either meeting is preferred because it will help us ensure the availability of a translator or interpreter.
+Providing us with notification of your needs at least five (5) business days prior to either meeting is preferred because it will help us ensure the availability of a translator or interpreter.

 To request these services, contact Katy Asher at firstname.lastname@example.org, call 503-865-6054 or the Oregon Relay Service: 711, or visit the Portland Water Bureau’s Disability and Language Access page for more information.